DavidLitwin/DupuitLEM/README.md

 # DupuitLEM

-DupuitLEM is a set of interchangeable models built with landlab components to explore the effects of groundwater on landscape evolution and the hydrological properties of the resulting landscapes.
-All models account for hillslope diffusion  and fluvial incision that results from groundwater return flow and precipitation on saturated areas.
+DupuitLEM is a set of interchangeable models built with [landlab](https://github.com/landlab/landlab) components to explore the effects of groundwater on landscape evolution and the hydrological properties of the resulting landscapes.
+All models consider fluvial incision driven by runoff from groundwater return flow and precipitation on saturated areas, hillslope diffusion, and baselevel change.

-There are two types of core models:
-1. `StreamPowerModel`: Use the landlab component `FastscapeEroder` to determine the amount of fluvial incision that will occur.
-2. `ShearStressModel`: Use an internal method based upon average shear stress to determine the amount of incision that will occur.
-This model uses an Euler step method that is explicit in time, making it unstable and not advisable to use at this time.

-Core models take instantiated components to update landscape properties.
-For hillslope diffusion and streampower erosion, this is simply a landlab component.
+The core model class is the `StreamPowerModel`.
+The core model takes instantiated components to update the geomorphic and hydrological states.
+For hillslope diffusion and streampower erosion, landlab components are supplied.
-For uplift and regolith production, a `RegolithModel` is used.
-A `HydrologicalModel` is used to update discharge or shear stress fields.
+A `HydrologicalModel` is used to update the hydrological state and determine discharge for the fluvial erosion model.
+Uplift an regolith production are handled together by a `RegolithModel`, as both processes affect the boundary conditions of the hydrological model.

 Scripts are then used to instantiate the model and its components, and ultimately run them on an HPC or local computer.

 Dependencies:
 - landlab > 2.0

-- numpy
-- pandas
+Citations:

+*Citation for GroundwaterDupuitPercolator:*
+Litwin, D., Tucker, G., Barnhart, K., & Harman, C. (2020).
+GroundwaterDupuitPercolator: A Landlab component for groundwater flow.
+Journal of Open Source Software, 5(46), 1935. https://doi.org/10.21105/joss.01935

+*Citation for DupuitLEM:*
+Litwin, D. G., Barnhart, K. R., Tucker, G. E., & Harman, C. J. (2021).
+DupuitLEM: groundwater landscape evolution with landlab.
+Zenodo. https://doi.org/10.5281/zenodo.4727916